google-research/timesfm/README.md

 model_dims=1280,
 ```

-1. The context_len here can be set as the max context length **of the model**.
-You can provide a shorter series to the `tfm.forecast()` function and the model will handle it.
+1. The `context_len` here can be set as the max context length **of the model**. **It needs to be a multiplier of `input_patch_len`, i.e. a multiplier of 32.** You can provide a shorter series to the `tfm.forecast()` function and the model will handle it.
 Currently, the model handles a max context length of 512, which can be increased in later releases.
 The input time series can have **any context length**.
 Padding / truncation will be handled by the inference code if needed.

 2. The horizon length can be set to anything.
 We recommend setting it to the largest horizon length you would need in the forecasting tasks for your application.
 We generally recommend horizon length <= context length but it is not a requirement in the function call.